 Purdue Startup Receives $1M for Orange Corn Research

-A Purdue University-affiliated startup company that produces what it calls “better corn” was recently awarded a series of grants totaling more than $1 million.
+WEST LAFAYETTE - A Purdue University-affiliated startup company that produces what it calls “better corn” was recently awarded a series of grants totaling more than $1 million.
 NutraMaize LLC has developed and is attempting to broadly commercialize orange-colored corn which contains higher levels of carotenoids.

 “Most Americans are at an increased risk of losing their vision as they age because they don’t get enough carotenoids,” said Torbert Rocheford, developer of Orange Corn.